JagNanda/TalendIntegrationProject/README.md

-# TalendIntegrationProject
+# Talend Integration Project
-Combine data from different databases using Talend and filter the results into a .csv file based on project requirements to get the desired output.
+The purpose of this project was to combine data from different databases using **TALEND** and filter the results into a .csv file based on project requirements to get the desired output.
 Please note that although this was a group project, it was completed individually by myself.
-See **Solution.md** for the solution for this project.
+See **[Solution.md](Solution.md)** for the solution for this project.

 ## Project Requirements